winnawat/DATA512-HCDS/README.md

 - pageview_mobile_views: The sum of the view count from mobile users collected from the pageview API.
 - pagecount_all_views:  The sum of the view count from both desktop and mobile users collected from the legacy pagecount API.
 - pageview_all_views: The sum of the view count from both desktop and mobile users collected from the pageview API.

+## Any other things to note
+- data from the Pageview API excludes spiders/crawlers, while data from the Pagecounts API does not.
+- Zero values in the CSV table represent NaN.
+That is, the data is unavailable.
+  - `df.replace(0, np.nan, inplace=True)` can be used to remove the zeroes to create the visualization.